 Note from Mr. Defined Sight- Today Mrs. Defined Sight unleashes some of her resume knowledge on us.
 We hope you enjoy and find these tips useful!

-Once you make the basic qualification cut in a job application, an awesomely organized, meaty resume is what may determine if you get a call from the hiring official.
-Many friends and family members have asked me for resume help, and they have either received a phone call for an interview or the job after my suggestions.
-Since it’s been such a success, and worked for me landing my new career that I love, I decided to put all my tips and tricks together in one place:
+Ok, so you make the basic qualification cut in a job application and are referred to the hiring manager.
+Congrats!
+An awesomely organized, meaty resume is what may determine if you actually get a call from the hiring official.
+Many friends and family members have asked me for resume help.
+And, they have either received a phone call for an interview or the job after my suggestions.
+Since it’s been such a success, and worked for me landing my new career, I decided to put all my tips and tricks together in one place:

 Write Your Resume in Essay Form